aicostmanager/aicostmanager-python/docs/tracking.md

 ## Basic Workflow

-1. Instantiate `CostManager` with the API client you wish to monitor.
+1. Instantiate `ClientCostManager` with the API client you wish to monitor.
 2. On construction the wrapper fetches configuration for the client's `api_id` (the name of the client's class in lower case).
 3. The wrapper creates a single `UniversalExtractor` with those